-29. What is the special benefit and how is it calculated?
+28. What is the special benefit and how is it calculated?

-- The scheme pays a portion of the salary of the employees where the employee has suffered a loss of income for various reasons which pertain to the COVID-19 pandemic.
+- The scheme pays a portion of the salary of the employees during the temporary closure of the employer's business.
 The salary taken into account to calculate the benefits is capped at a maximum amount of R17,712.
-The UIF calculates the benefit according to the income replacement sliding scale (38%-60%) as provided in the Unemployment Insurance Act 63 of 2001 (the UI Act).
+The UIF calculates the benefit according to the income replacement sliding scale (38%-60%) as provided in the UI Act.
 As an example, an employee earning R17,712 or above will receive a benefit of R6,730 (38% of the maximum).
-Employees earning less will receive a greater percentage of up to 60% at the lowest salary level. - If the benefit falls below R3,500 according to the income replacement sliding scale the employee receives R3,500.
+Employees earning less will receive a greater percentage of up to 60% at the lowest salary level. - If the benefit falls below R3,500 according to the income replacement sliding scale, the benefit will be increased to ensure the worker receives R3,500.

-30. How much must the employer claim in respect of an employee?
+29. How much must the employer claim in respect of an employee?